Utah’s New COVID-19 Health Guidance Levels

 - Refer to Business Manual

-- Post signage listing COVID-19 symptoms, asking employees and customers with symptoms to stay home, and encouraging physical distancing
+- Post signage listing COVID-19 symptoms, asking employees and customers with symptoms to stay home, and encouraging physical distancing and indicating that patrons are expected to wear masks

 - Plexiglass barriers between staff and customers where feasible at cash registers and customer service counters when 6’ distancing is difficult